CuriousCI/biological-evaluation/docs/dump.typ

 // The bulk of the logic is in the #logic[yield_sbml_model()] function.
 // The idea is to expand a portion of Reactome

-// #TODO[this page is far from complete, you can skip to the next one]

 // #definition("SBML model")[
 //     A _SBML model_ $G$ is a tuple $(S_T, S, R, E)$ s.t.